 An examination of the nature and function of international law in international politics.
 The course conceptualizes a "community of nations," and concentrates on principles of, norms in, and the specific role of international law.
 Specific cases are analyzed.
+Pre: PSCI 2000 and WRI 1200.

-Pre: PSCI 2000 and WRI 1200; or their equivalents; or consent.
+Environmental Law and Policy

-Environmental Law and Policy The study of local, state, and federal laws and regulations that relate to human impacts on the environment.
+The study of local, state, and federal laws and regulations that relate to human impacts on the environment.
 Pre: PSCI 2000.